MattCJones/optionset/README.md

 # Installation

-The easiest way to install optionset is the Python package-manager `pip`:
+The easiest way to install Optionset is the Python package-manager `pip`:

     pip install optionset